 In the majority of cases, plantar warts are no cause for concern and will often disappear naturally.
-Treatment options, however, are available, particularly for cases in which the warts are causing severe pain or discomfort.
+Treatment and removal options, however, are available, particularly for cases in which the warts are causing severe pain or discomfort.
 1 If you are concerned that you may have plantar warts, try using the free Ada app to carry out a symptom assessment.

 Symptoms of plantar warts

 Signs and symptoms of plantar warts include: 2

 - Small, rough, skin-colored or white lesions on the bottom of the foot, typically around the heel or the underside of the toes

 - Small black dots which are sometimes referred to as wart seeds, but are actually clotted blood vessels in or around the warts